University of Adelaide and Trilogy Education Kick Off Partnership to Launch Coding Boot Camp

 "There is evidence that this workforce shortfall is negatively impacting South Australia through businesses opting to locate in other States."

-Alexei Fey, CEO of Comunet, a South Australian company specialising in digital transformation and tech-strategy, highlights the call for more staff skilled in information technology.
+Alexei Fey, CEO of Comunet, a South Australian company specializing in digital transformation and tech-strategy, highlights the call for more staff skilled in information technology.

 "As a business at the forefront of technological changes we are thrilled at the growth in the sector.
 However, there is a shortage of people with relevant tech skills.
 My frustration in finding good talent is not uncommon amongst the local business community.
 When good talent becomes available, competition is fierce amongst employers to secure talent," he says.